 Some of the larger cell service carriers offer Cellular at Sea.
 This allows you to use your cell phone data while at sea.
 So if you really need internet, it’s a good option to look into.

-Dining tips on a Disney Cruise
+Tips for Dining on a Disney Cruise

 Looking forward to eating on your Disney Cruise?
 Here are a few tips for dining on a Disney Cruise.